scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst

 2. Click on the button "+ Particles".

 3. On the auxiliary window generated, choose a name for the subset.
-In our case it will be *class1*.:align:
+In our case it will be *ribo*.:align:

 4. Click on the button "Ok" and the subset will be automatically generated.